bkw777/WP-2_IC-Card/SOFTWARE/MemUtil/README.md

 -->

 Low level example to access a flash/rom card:
-* tell the main rom to select a 16k block from the card to map into the rom bank window
-* read/write to addresses within the rom bank window

 To write to a flash card you have to erase the card first.